jack0x-tech/StackerVC_VentureFund001/README.md

 #### emergencyEscape
 This emergency function allows an escape of an asset.
 This is to allows for a safety valve in-case the fund "locks up" or in other words, where normal operations of the fund become impossible due to smart contract error or some sort of bug locking funds into the contract.
 Note, that there are some requirements into the function and it cannot be used to "rug" individuals of their money.
 The fund must be closed via normal operation (not killed), and this function only sends escaped funds to the "treasury" address, which will be decentrally controlled by STACK holders.

-### STACK Token (./Token/STACKToken.sol)

-This contract inherits from the OpenZeppelin standard token contracts, as found here: https://docs.openzeppelin.com/contracts/2.x/api/token/erc20

-We add burn functionality (ERC20Burnable from OpenZeppelin), and a way to allow different addresses/contracts to mint tokens.
-This minting functionality will be used in our Gauge contracts in order to distribute STACK tokens.

 ### Gauge Distribution 1 (./Token/GaugeD1.sol)